recommenders-team/recommenders/SETUP.md

 conda update anaconda        # use 'conda install anaconda' if the package is not installed
 ```

-We provide a script, [generate_conda_file.py](scripts/generate_conda_file.py), to generate a conda file depending on the environment you want to use.
-This will create the environment using the Python version 3.6 with all the correct dependencies.
+We provide a script, [generate_conda_file.py](scripts/generate_conda_file.py), to generate a conda-environment yaml file which you can use to create the target environment using the Python version 3.6 with all the correct dependencies.

-To install each environment, first generate a conda yaml file for the target environment, then create the environment by using the yaml file.

-Assuming the repo is cloned as `Recommenders` in the local system, to install a base (Python CPU) environment:
+Assuming the repo is cloned as `Recommenders` in the local system, to install **a default (Python CPU) environment**:

     cd Recommenders
     python scripts/generate_conda_file.py